 Don’t fall for every house call.
-There’s a small chance you’re looking at a rookie contractor just starting to build a referral base, but it is far more likely that your uninvited visitor is a scammer who will do sloppy work, leave the job half-finished, or disappear with your money.
+There’s a small chance you’re looking at a rookie contractor just starting to build a referral base.
+It is far more likely that your uninvited visitor is a scammer who will do sloppy work, leave the job half-finished, or disappear with your money.
 If the contractor does seem legit, look them up on the BBB site and ask for references before hiring.

 7. The contractor refuses to put anything in writing

 Never hire anyone to do work on your home without a written contract.
-The BBB advises homeowners to include as many details as possible in the contract, such as payment terms, a definitive date for the start and completion of the project, warranty information and a clear description of the job.
+The BBB advises homeowners to include as many details as possible in the contract.
+This means payment terms, a definitive date for the start and completion of the project, warranty information, and a clear description of the job.

 8. They try to avoid permits